-'''

-(8) a.
-IX-1 KNOW BUSHa IX-1 KNOW OBAMAb.
-IX-b SMART BUT IX-a NOT SMART.

-'''

-'''

-'I know Bush and I know Obama.
-He [= Obama] is smart but he [= Bush] is not smart.'
+- (8) a.
+IX-1 KNOW BUSH_a IX-1 KNOW OBAMA_b.
+IX-b SMART BUT IX-a NOT SMART. - 'I know Bush and I know Obama.
+He [= Obama] is smart but he [= Bush] is not smart.' - b.

-'''

-b.
 IX-1 KNOW PAST PRESIDENT IX-a IX-1 KNOW NOW PRESIDENT IX-b.
-IX-b SMART BUT IX-a NOT SMART.

-'I know the former President and I know the current President.
-He [= the current President] is smart but he [=the former President] is not smart.'

-(ASL; 4, 179; Schlenker 2011)

-(9) DEPUTYb SENATORa CLb-CLa IX-b a-TELL-b IX-a / IX-b WIN ELECTION
+IX-b SMART BUT IX-a NOT SMART. - 'I know the former President and I know the current President.
+He [= the current President] is smart but he [=the former President] is not smart.' - (ASL; 4, 179; Schlenker 2014) - (9) DEPUTY_b SENATOR_a CL_b-CL_a IX-b a-TELL-b IX-a / IX-b WIN ELECTION

+10 In Section 2.5, we will discuss the possibility, raised by Kuhn 2016 that loci should be viewed as agreement markers rather than as a variables; while such agreement markers have the ability to disambiguate the relevant readings, they do not share other properties that one expects to find in logical variables.

+11 This section borrows from Schlenker et al. 2013 and Schlenker 2014.

-'An MPb told a senatora that $he_a / he_b$ (= the deputy) would win the election.'
+'An MP_b told a senator_a that he_a / he_b (= the deputy) would win the election.'
 (LSF; 4, 233)

 A crucial property of sign language anaphora is that loci can be created 'on the fly' in many different positions of signing space, and that there is no clear upper bound on the number of loci that can simultaneously be used, besides limitations of performance (since signers need to be able to distinguish loci from each other, and to keep their position and denotation in memory).
 Now there are spoken languages in which third person reference can be disambiguated by grammatical means, for instance by way of a distinction between proximate and obviative marking (in Algonquian, see Hockett 1966) or in switch-reference systems (e.g. Finer 1985).
 But these only make it possible to distinguish among a small number of third person elements - typically two or three (for instance, 'proximate', 'obviative', and sometimes 'double obviative' in obviative systems).
-By contrast, there seems to be an unlimited of potential distinctions in sign language.
+By contrast, there seems to be an unlimited number of potential distinctions in sign language, and in this case the signed modality - and specifically the fact that loci can be realized as points in space - seems to play a crucial role in Variable Visibility..